TheEnigmaBlade/guavascript/README.md

 })();
 ```

+### Functions

+Mostly the same as Javascript, but functions without parameters don't require parentheses.
+Currently `func` or `fun` in place of `function`, but only because I've yet to decided which is best.

 ### `loop`

 A simple infinite loop, because typing `while(true)` is a lot of work.
 Not much more to it.